Best Backpacking Sleeping Pads of 2024

 The R-value of a sleeping pad tells you how much insulation it provides – the higher the number, the warmer the pad.
 With an R-value of 7.3, the XTherm NXT is one of the warmest backpacking sleeping pads on the market.
 It’s also considerably lighter than most other highly insulated sleeping pads, so it’s a great buy for hikers looking for the best balance of warmth and weight.

-With a weight that’s lower than the typical 3-season pad but an R-value ready for serious winter adventures, it’s no wonder the NeoAir XTherm has been a fan favorite for many years.
+With a weight that’s lower than the typical 3-season pad but an R-value ready for serious winter adventures, it’s no wonder the NeoAir XTherm NXT has been a fan favorite for many years.

-Full review: Therm-a-Rest NeoAir XTherm NXT
+More: Therm-a-Rest NeoAir XTherm NXT Full Review

-NEMO Tensor Trail
+NEMO Tensor Trail Ultralight Insulated

 Price: $180